linode/docs/docs/guides/web-servers/apache/how-to-install-and-configure-fastcgi-and-php-fpm-on-ubuntu-18-04/index.md

 published: 2020-02-27
 modified_by:
   name: Linode
-title: "How to Install FastCGI & PHP-FPM on Ubuntu"
+title: "How to Install FastCGI and PHP-FPM on Ubuntu 18.04"
-h1_title: "Install and Configure FastCGI and PHP-FPM on Ubuntu 18.04"
+h1_title: "Installing and Configuring FastCGI and PHP-FPM on Ubuntu 18.04"
 enable_h1: true
 contributor:
   name: Linode